oddlama/agenix-rekey/README.md

     > to your remote systems will work automatically, so no additional care has to be taken.
     > Only when you strictly build on your remotes, you might have to copy those secrets manually.
     > You can target them by using `agenix rekey --show-out-paths` or by directly referring to `nixosConfigurations.<host>.config.age.rekey.derivation`

+## Using a FIDO2 key instead of a YubiKey

+This agenix extension also works with FIDO2 keys instead of yubikeys, but you will need to adjust your setup a little (thanks to @Arbel-arad for pointing this out):

+- First you require a FIDO2 key that supports the `hmac-secret` extension, which you can check by running `fido2-token -I`
+- Add the necessary plugin by setting `age.rekey.agePlugins = [pkgs.age-plugin-fido2-hmac];`
+- Run `age-plugin-fido2-hmac -g` to generate credentials on your FIDO2 key
+- If it asks whether you want a separate identity file, pick yes.
+It will print the recipient address and keygrip.
+- Specify the keygrip identity file and provide the public key to agenix-rekey: `age.rekey.masterIdentities = [{ identity = ./mykey.hmac; pubkey = "age123456..."; }];`

 ## Secret generation